TrigonaMinima/TrigonaMinima.github.io/_posts/2014-05-13-Children:-The-first-priority-#Vote4Children.md

 - [Goonj][G]
 - [Smile Foundation][SF]

-Further if you really care about the future of our nation; about their health, education and protection and do sign the pledge **[here][vote4children]**.
+Further if you really care about the future of our nation; about their health, education and protection then do sign the pledge **[here][vote4children]**.
 By signing the pledge you will be taking the first step in telling the decision makers that this pathetic situation needs to change.

 This post is a part of the #Vote4Children Blog-a-thon on Youth Ki Awaaz.
 Find out more at: http://www.youthkiawaaz.com/vote4children